awslabs/duvet/design/duplicates/decisions.md

 ### Option A: A narrow tightening for the mode

-When some members of a duplicate set executed and grouped vacuously, fail the set even in executed mode.
+When some members of a duplicate set executed and their evidence is identical, fail the set even in executed mode.

 - Con: it designs duplicate machinery into a debug loop.
 The mode's entire purpose is deliberate partiality — run one test in